e-c-k-e-r/vall-e/README.md

 Speech-To-Text phoneme transcriptions for models that support it can be done using the `Speech-to-Text` tab.

+#### Dataset

+This tab currently only features exploring a dataset already prepared and referenced in your `config.yaml`.
+You can select a registered voice, and have it randomly sample an utterance.

+In the future, this *should* contain the necessary niceties to process raw audio into a dataset to train/finetune through, without needing to invoke the above commands to prepare the dataset.

 #### Settings

 So far, this only allows you to load a different model without needing to restart.
 The previous model should seamlessly unload, and the new one will load in place.